 Remembering the camera around my neck, I lift it to my eyes and search for her through the lens.
 She’s still there.

 And she sees me.

 If you could change the past, would you?

-****This summer, get ready to believe in Impossible Things with the brand new book from international bestseller, Rowan Coleman. ****
+****Get ready to believe in Impossible Things with the brand new book from international bestseller, Rowan Coleman. ****